Powerlearnproject/se-day1-assignment-rashkareyez/README.md

-QUESTION 5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer - developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
 - collaborating with other team members to ensure best practice when developing software.